Hot Cocoa Bar: How to Make an Easy Hot Chocolate Buffet is from Alison of Alison’s Wonderland Recipes.

 I used marshmallow snowmen, cocoa powder, whipped cream, and four different kinds of sprinkles.
 Sugary cereals can also be fun toppings!

 When using whipped cream, I highly recommend making it fresh.
-It’s sooo much better in hot chocolate than Cool Whip, and when it melts you get a wonderful creamy foam.
+It’s so much better in hot chocolate, and when it melts you get a wonderful creamy foam.

 Hot chocolate was made for dunking!
 I served biscotti, mini doughnuts, and torino cookies, but you can also use madeleines, graham crackers, gingerbread, or even churros!